Self-Supervised Learning for Place Representation Generalization across Appearance Changes: Related Work

 \subsection{Self-Supervised Learning for Visual Place Recognition}

-As mentioned in Section \ref{ssec:SSL}, SSL seems particularly suitable for VPR due to its natural way to circumvent the lack of representativity in training data inherent to unpredictable test-time conditions and scenarios.
-Despite this, only a few methods have been developed to this day.
+As highlighted in Section \ref{ssec:SSL}, SSL is well-suited for VPR because it addresses the issue of unrepresentative training data due to varying test conditions.
+Despite its promise, few methods exist.
 For instance, Tang \etal~\cite{disentanglement} have proposed to disentangle appearance-related and place-related features using a generative adversarial network with two discriminators.
 However, this type of method may suffer from unstable training.
 SeqMatchNet~\cite{GargVM21} is a CL-based method that leverages sequences of video frames in the contrastive loss to robustify image representations for VPR.
-This work argues that such sequential information is available in most practical cases, and extending our work to image sequences may be considered in future work.

-From a larger perspective, Mithun \etal~\cite{MithunSCHR18} use sets of corresponding images (\textit{i.e.} depicting the same place under different conditions) as an additional form of supervision to improve image representations for VPR.
-On a closely related topic, Thoma \etal~\cite{NEURIPS2020_7f2cba89} propose to relax the hard constraints on geo-tags used for weakly-supervised training of image representations.
-By contrast with both previous works, we don't use any labels and generate in a self-supervised manner pairs of corresponding images.
-Venator \etal~\cite{VenatorHABM21} learn appearance-invariant local descriptors through SSL to match query and retrieved images.
-This can be considered as a post-processing step for our method.
+From a larger perspective, Mithun et al.\cite{MithunSCHR18} use sets of related images (i.e., showing the same place under different conditions) to enhance VPR image representations.
+Thoma et al.\cite{NEURIPS2020_7f2cba89} suggest loosening geo-tag constraints for weakly-supervised training.
+Unlike these works, we generate pairs of corresponding images in a self-supervised manner, without labels.
+Venator et al.~\cite{VenatorHABM21} employ SSL to create appearance-invariant descriptors for image matching, which could serve as a refinement step in our approach.